-Shahs of Sunset's Nema Vand Says Meghan Markle "Toyed" With His Heart as a Teen - E!
-Online
+Shahs of Sunset's Nema Vand Says Meghan Markle Toyed With His Heart as a Teen

-Shahs of Sunset star Nema Vand is revealing the impressive way that Meghan Markle wooed him in their teens.
+Shahs of Sunset star Nema Vand is revealing the impressive way that Meghan Marklewooed him in their teens.

 Though the Duchess of Sussex went to an all-girls high school, the reality star is revealing on the Real Life With Kate Casey podcast that he got to know her because her alma mater was the sister school to his.
 It was through this connection that Vand got to know Meghan as the woman that everyone was "in love" with.